ckoukoutchos/react-lightning-lectures/src/notes.md

 }
 ```

-We have also done away with binding handlers because we used an ES6 arrow function, which uses the correct `this` context of the class instance we are creating.
+We have also done away with binding handlers in the constructor by using an ES6 arrow function, which uses the correct `this` context of the class instance we are creating.
+You can see and play around with code examples in the demo app.
+Notice that both versions work perfectly fine.

 ### Do I Ever Need to Call the Constructor?

-For almost all components, assuming you have the Babel plugin, no. One could argue that, for components that have complicated initialization logic, it is clearer
+For almost all components, assuming you have the Babel plugin, no.

+One could argue that, for components that have complicated initialization logic, it is clearer
 to wrap the code inside a constructor function rather than just letting Babel do it behind the scenes.
 If you come from the Angular world, you maybe tempted
 to ask what about Dependency Injection (DI).
 However, in React, no DI is needed to write reusable code.